devbisme/docker_kicad/readme.md

     -t kicad6 .
 ```

-## Running the KiCad5 Docker Container
+## Running the KiCad 6 Docker Container

 The Docker container can access the local host's X11 display, KiCad libraries and your home
 directory when it's run using the following command: